arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-optics/prism/README.md

 Nesting pattern matching blocks are tedious.
 We would prefer to define them seperately and compose them together.
 We can do that by composing mulitple `Prisms`.

-Let's imagine from our previous example we want to retrieve an `Int` from the network.
+Let's imagine from our previous example that we want to retrieve an `Int` from the network.
 We get a `Success` OR a `Failure` from the network.
-In case of a `Success` we want to safely cast the `String` to an `Int`.
+In case of a `Success`, we want to safely cast the `String` to an `Int`.

 ```kotlin:ank
 import arrow.core.*